 Radioactive iodine treatment

-After having thyroid surgery, a course of radioactive iodine treatment may be recommended.
-This will help destroy any remaining cancer cells in your body and prevent the cancer returning.
+A course of radioactive iodine treatment is often recommended after surgery.
+This will help destroy any remaining cancer cells in your body and reduce the risk of the cancer returning.

 - avoid all seafood